Code-Institute-Submissions/21-The-Card-Game/README.md

     * The night theme also provides an interesting and relaxing image of the sky at night, which may suit those who prefer to play in the evenings.

 ## Implementation

+Once the initial concept for the project was decided upon I first developed the wireframes.
+From these wireframes I then developed the basic game logic required to run the game.
+This is documented in the [Game Logic Map](https://github.com/Sharon-B/21-The-Card-Game/blob/master/documentation/21-card-game-logic-map.pdf)

+Initially I set up a basic html layout, from which I could start coding the JavaScript required to get the basic game play working before adding any styling.
+I set up a message-status element on the html page to display the game outcomes so I could see how they were working before creating the game outcome modal windows to ensure the correct game outcomes were being displayed.

+Once I was happy that the game was working in its most basic form I began adding some style and rendering the cards in the html.
+I could then add additional functionality to the game e.g. .game stats and update the styling as needed.

 ## Issues/Solutions